 - The VeinGogh Ohmic Thermolysis System™

 What Exactly Are Spider Veins?

 Spider veins are small blood vessels near the surface of the skin that become dilated and enlarged.
-And when they do, they resemble the legs of a spider or appear as linear strands.
-Known as telangiectasias in the medical field, they’re generally 1 mm to 2 mm in diameter, usually red or blue in color, and most often appear on the legs and faces.
+When they do, they resemble the legs of a spider or appear as linear strands.
+Known as telangiectasias in the medical field, they’re generally one mm to two mm in diameter, usually red or blue in color, and most often appear on the legs and faces.
 Although spider veins occur in both men and women, they’re even more common on children and pregnant women.

 Not a Medical Condition, But…

 Spider veins do not usually cause long-term medical problems and are generally considered cosmetic.
 However, some people with spider veins have an underlying vein disorder that could cause medical problems.
 Those people with an underlying vein disease may have swelling, a feeling of heaviness, achiness, itchiness and/or fatigue in the legs, or feel restless leg-type symptoms.
 Before treatment, have your veins evaluated by a vein specialist to rule out a more significant disease.

 Spider veins are caused by an increased pressure in the veins near the surface of the skin.
 Quite frankly, doctors do not know why people get them, but heredity and hormones seem to play a major role.
 Their appearance increases with age.
 Crossing of your legs does not cause spider veins.

 Ways to Improve Your Overall Blood Vessel Health